-Students must complete their programs before attempting 150% of the credits required for their program.
+Number of credit hours attempted in relation to number of credit hours necessary to complete the degree or certification program, including transfer credits.
 Developmental and ESL course work are excluded in this calculation.
-Attempted credits from all enrollment periods at the College plus all accepted transfer credits are counted.
+Attempted credits from all enrollment periods at the College are counted.
 All terms of enrollment at Reynolds are included whether or not the student received financial aid and regardless of the age of the coursework.

 4. Developmental and ESL Coursework